-Lion Dance Meaning
+The Symbol of Lion Dance

 Known as the king of all animals, the lion symbolizes power.
 As China is generally free from lion infestation, the lion has a good impression on Chinese people.
 People take it as a symbol of good fortune and believe it can drive away evils.
 That's why many Chinese mansions have two stone lions at the entrance.

 Chinese people were not satisfied with the static image of the lion standing on the gates and eaves, they wanted the lion to come alive.
 Therefore, people created a dance that simulated the lion's behavior, and it later developed into a unique art of the Chinese culture.

 The lion dance costume consists of two parts, the lion head, and the lion body.

 Covered with sandpaper and gauze, the lion head is mainly made of bamboo frame or wood.
 As the head is usually oversized, it can weigh up to 5 kg.